 Example 3: In the circuit below, , , , .
 Find the value of current when .
-Then resolve the problem for and .
-Moreover, find the value for for the desired current .
+Then re-solve the problem when takes different values of and .
+Moreover, find the value of so that as desired.

 Consider three independent loops with clockwise loop currents:

 Assume the bottom node is ground with 0 volt, then the voltage at

 the top node is known to be .
 Now we apply KCL to nodes

 To find for the current through it to be , we

 To find through , we first convert the

 composed of , and into a composed of ,